BU-CS320/Spring-2019/project/INSTRUCTIONS.md

     :     List cons                  -- R associative
     ++    List concatenation         -- R associative
    <hr>
-    +     Addition                   -- these 2 operators overloaded but both operands must be the same type.
+    +     Addition                   -- these 2 operators overloaded for integers and floats
     -     Subtraction                -- this is overloaded to also be a unary minus function (see below)
    <hr>
-    *     Multiplication             -- overloaded but both operands must be the same type.
+    *     Multiplication             -- overloaded for integers and floats
     /     Floating-Point Division
     //    Integer Division
-    %     Modulus (remainder after integer division)    -- both operands must be integers
+    %     Modulus (remainder after integer division)    -- only for integers
     <hr>
     ^     Floating-Point Exponentiation             -- R associative
     **    Integer Exponential                       -- R associative
   <hr>
     &&    Boolean And
    <hr>
     ||    Boolean Or
     <hr>
-                                     -- relational operators are non-associative (can only be one operator in expression) -- but both operands must be same type ==    Equals                     -- equality operators overloaded for all types except functions
+                                     -- relational operators are non-associative (can only be one operator -- in an expression)
+    ==    Equals                     -- equality operators are overloaded for all types except functions
     /=    Not-equal
-    <     Less-than                  -- these four operators only need to compare integers and floats, but both
+    <     Less-than                  -- these four operators only need to compare integers and floats,
-    <=    Less-than-or-equal         -- both operands must be same type
+    <=    Less-than-or-equal
     >=    Greater-than-or-equal
     >     Greater-than
     <hr>